Zero-emission Aircraft Market Size and Share

 Recent Industry Developments

-• June 2025: ZeroAvia signed a Memorandum of Understanding (MoU) with Loganair to explore adopting hydrogen-electric engines for zero-emission flights.
-The company is pursuing a 600kW hydrogen-electric powertrain certification for 10-20 seat aircraft with the UK's Civil Aviation Authority.
+• June 2025: ZeroAvia signed a Memorandum of Understanding (MoU) with Loganair to explore the adoption of hydrogen-electric engines for zero-emission flights.
+The company is pursuing certification of a 600kW hydrogen-electric powertrain for 10-20 seat aircraft with the UK's Civil Aviation Authority.

 • March 2025: ZeroAvia received a Small Business Innovation Research (SBIR) grant from AFWERX to study the integration of hydrogen propulsion and advanced automation technology in Cessna Caravan aircraft, as part of AFWERX's program to address research priorities related to critical challenges within the Department of the Air Force (DAF).